 If you have breached planning control and we don't feel you would get permission you will be asked to put the situation right, e.g. by stopping the use or pulling down or reducing the size of an unauthorised building.

-If you do nothing to put the situation right, then we will consider taking formal action.
+If you do nothing to put the situation right, then we may consider taking formal action.